trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 ---

-###### platform_admin_password

-Password to by used by TAP Platform administrator to log in into TAP Console.

-*Note:* It is strongly recommended to store this parameter in `tap.config.secrets` file (please see chapter on Master Config File Secrets).

-*Note:* Former name of this parameter: 'admin_password'

----

 ###### tap_domain_name

 Domain for your TAP cluster applications.
 Record for `*.<tap_domain_name>` should be registered, and should target your load balancer or instance with `compute-master` role.